 After installation, you may run below command to initialize your wine configuration.
-You may be required to install other packages which is required for Windows applications to work well such as Mono and Gecko.
+You may be required to install other packages which are required for Windows applications to work well such as Mono and Gecko. winecfg

 Installation of Windows Apps in Linux

 Most binary Wine packages will associate Wine with .exe files for you.
 So you can double click on the .exe file and run it just like you would on Windows.
 You can also right-click on the file, choose “Run with”, and choose “Wine”.
 Also, check out the Wine Application Database to see which apps work with Wine and how easy it is to set them up.

 Launching .exe files through your file manager as described above is generally only needed for installers and simple executables that do not have installers.

 Your installed applications are organized in the same way as it would when installing in Windows.
 You can just accept the defaults for where to install, most installers will default to C:\Program Files, which should be ok.
 Your installed applications will then have in the following location Applications/ Wine / Programs menu, and there will be an icon on the desktop, just as it would under Windows.
 You should be able to use them just as you would on Windows.
 If you have the app icon available on the desktop, you can start the app by clicking on them.